 The FTC fails to reasonably estimate the full costs of the Rule.
 Courts set aside a rule when the agency's cost estimate is incomplete or unreasonably low.
-See Chamber of Com. of U.S. v.
-SEC, 85 F.4th 760, 767-78 (5th Cir.
-2023).
+See, e.g., Bus.
+Roundtable v.
+SEC, 647 F.3d 1144, 1149 (D.C.
+Cir.
+2011).

 Here, the FTC fails to estimate significant costs of the rule.
 In particular, the FTC disregards the costs to businesses of protecting their confidential information.
 As explained, the FTC asserts that other protections, such as trade-secret law and NDAs, can provide similar benefits to noncompete agreements.
 89 Fed.
 Reg. at 38,424.
-But an action for misappropriation of trade secrets or to enforce an NDA is far more timeconsuming and costly than an action to enforce a noncompete agreement.
-See pp. 9-10, supra.
-Indeed, the FTC acknowledges that "trade secret litigation, and litigation over post-employment restrictions other than noncompetes, may be costly."
+But an action for misappropriation of trade secrets or to enforce an NDA is far more time-consuming and costly than an action to enforce a noncompete agreement.
+See pp. 6-7, supra.
+Indeed, the FTC acknowledges that "trade secret litigation, and litigation over post-employment restrictions other than non-competes, may be costly."
 89 Fed.
 Reg. at 38,469.
 Yet the FTC declines to quantify those costs, instead asserting without foundation that the costs "would likely" be offset by decreased costs of litigation over noncompete agreements.
 Id.

 The FTC also expressly declines to quantify the costs of decreased sharing of confidential information.
 89 Fed.
 Reg. at 38,469.
 It instead asserts that it did not expect any such costs because trade-secret law and NDAs can provide comparable protection to noncompete agreements.
 Id.
 As explained, that view is wrong - employers will take measures to limit the dissemination of confidential information, which will impose considerable costs to innovation and competition.
 See p.
-10, supra.
+7, supra.
 The FTC's cost-benefit analysis is incomplete because it fails to consider the increased costs required to protect confidential information under the Rule.

-The FTC estimates some costs of complying with the Rule, but its estimate is unreasonable.
 The FTC asserts that it would cost each business affected by the Rule just one hour (at a cost of \$134) to have legal counsel review and modify standard contracts and human-resources materials, and just four to eight hours (at a cost of \$536-\$1072) for legal counsel to identify which employees are covered by the Rule and to update their contracts.
 89 Fed.
 Reg. at 38,482.
 Those estimates lack foundation and are implausible on their face.
 Many of amici's members have individually negotiated noncompete agreements with thousands of current and former employees, and it will take far more than eight hours each to review those existing contracts.
 For this reason as well, the FTC's cost-benefit analysis is unreasonable.